samanthaandrews/samantha-andrews/about/index.md

 ---

-I’m also a creative coach for busy professionals struggling with burnout.
+**I’m also a creative coach for busy professionals who want to get organized and make time for creative projects.**

 While working a full-time job as a designer and software developer, I’ve built a consistent creative practice and launched several side projects.
 Now, I'm sharing what I've learned about **burnout**, **nurturing your inner artist**, and **building creative projects with joy and intention**.